maxvun11/hotelBookingSystem/README.md

 ## Integration Test
 1. The @RunWith(JUnitParamsRunner.class) annotation is used in JUnit testing to specify a custom runner class that will execute the test class.
 In this case, the JUnitParamsRunner is a runner provided by the JUnitParams library, which is used to support parameterized tests in JUnit.

-2. For run the integration test , we will use the @Before and @After before annotation the test method.
+2. For run the integration test , we will use the @Before and @After annotations in the test method.

 3. The @Before annotation in JUnit is used to specify a method that should be executed before each test method in the test class.
 This method is often used to set up the test environment, initialize data, or configure necessary resources to ensure that each test starts from a known and consistent state.